qkr7391/React-Redux/React/newver_2022/StudyNote.md

 - An application run with [npm start] is a development application.
 It is good for development, but it is not suitable for use in a real service because it is large and contains such as unnecessary messages.

-- If so, can you create an efficient application for your service?
+If so, can you create an efficient application for your service?

-- In the terminal, type [npm run build] to start the build command.
+In the terminal, type [npm run build] to start the build command.

-- The npm run build command is typically used before deploying a React application.
+he npm run build command is typically used before deploying a React application.
 When you run it, it creates a set of static files that are optimized for the production environment.